 For the initial visa you will be required to undergo a health examination, however if an examination has already been carried out you are not likely to have to undergo further examinations.

-The health examination is critical because it:
+The health examination is essential because it:

 - helps reduce and constrains public spending on health and community services, which also affects social security, pensions and allowances